About Omar Ha-Redeye

-Omar Ha-Redeye is a Toronto lawyer and applied legal academic.
+Omar Ha-Redeye is a Toronto and Durham Region lawyer and legal academic.
 He holds an LLM in Health Law from Osgoode Hall Law School, with coursework in Advanced Trial Advocacy, and teaches part-time at Ryerson University.

 He was named in 2011 one of the top 12 social media influencers practicing law in Canada.
 In 2012, he was awarded the Queen Elizabeth II Diamond Jubilee Medal for promoting access to justice and advocacy on behalf of marginalized and discriminated populations.
 In 2015, he was awarded the OBA Foundation Award for exceptional contributions to improving the justice system and public legal education.
 In 2017, Omar received the Ted Rogers School of Management Teaching Award for Contract Lecturers at Ryerson University.
 In 2018, Omar was recognized by the Canadian Law Blog Awards (the Clawbies) for the Best Blogger in a Group Blog or Platform.
 He was selected by his peers in 2020 to receive The Young Advocates Standing Committee Civility Award.
 Omar was recognized as a distinguished alumni by Ferris State University (2020) and Centennial College (2021).